 What databases are available from HCUP?

 - The National (Nationwide) Inpatient Sample (NIS) is the largest publicly available all-payer inpatient database in the United States, yielding national estimates of hospital inpatient stays.
-The NIS approximates 20 percent of the discharges from all U.S. community hospitals and contains data from more than seven million hospital stays each year.
+Released annually, the NIS approximates 20 percent of the discharges from all U.S. community hospitals and currently contains data from more than seven million hospital stays.
 Researchers and policymakers use the NIS to identify, track, and analyze national trends in health care utilization, access, charges, quality, and outcomes.
 The inpatient data contained in the NIS represent more than 97 percent of inpatient discharges from community hospitals in the United States.

-- The Kids' Inpatient Database (KID) is the largest publicly available, all-payer pediatric database in the United States, and was designed to facilitate study of hospital services, outcomes and charges for children and adolescents.
+- The Kids' Inpatient Database (KID) is the largest publicly available, all-payer, national pediatric database in the U.S., and was designed to facilitate study of hospital services, outcomes and charges for children and adolescents.
 It contains a sample of two to three million hospital pediatric discharges per year.
-The KID database is available every three years from 1997-2012.
+The KID database is available every three years from 1997-2012 and for 2016.6.
 Because of the ICD-9-CM to ICD-10-CM/PCS coding transition during 2015, the 2015 KID was not produced.
 The 2016 KID is comprised of ICD-10-CM/PCS data only.
 The next KID is planned to be released in 2021.

 - The Nationwide Emergency Department Sample (NEDS) is a unique and powerful database that yields national estimates of emergency department (ED) visits in the United States.
 Released annually and available from 2006 through 2017, the NEDS database enables researchers to study a broad range of conditions and procedures related to ED use.
-It includes approximately 30 million records each year for patients who were either treated in the ED and released or treated in the ED and admitted to the same hospital.
-The NEDS is released yearly
+It includes approximately 31 million records each year for patients who were either treated in the ED and released or treated in the ED and admitted to the same hospital.

 - The Nationwide Readmissions Database (NRD) supports analyses of repeat hospital visits in a year, addressing the need for nationally representative information on hospital readmissions for all ages and payers, including the uninsured.
 The NRD is released annually starting with data year 2016.